slatedocs/slate/source/includes/_endpoint-dataset.md

 When POSTing, set the body to a JSON object containing the key "pk" to modify the pk.
 The "pk" key should be a list containing zero or more variable ids.
-The variable id must point to an existing column that is of a structured type, and which has no duplicate or missing values.
+The variable id must point to an existing column that is of a text or numeric type, and which has no duplicate or missing values.
 Setting the pk to ``[]`` is equivalent to deleting the pk for a dataset.
 Note that as of this writing, the POSTed list may not contain more than one variable id/alias.